 Secondly, it’s a tough job if you are serious about it, and you have to be serious about it if you want to make a living at it.
 The truth is, very little “clicking” happens and it’s not only about travel.
 I travel to some amazing places but the secret is about going deep and revealing more than just an “exotic” image.

 One percent of my job is about taking photos.
 The rest is sheer hard work, planning, researching, editing, negotiating and finding unique ways to tell stories.
 The trick is to get access to places that no one else can get to, and the secret to this is to know your subject better than anyone else.
 So my advice to those who dream about this is to find a story close to you – maybe even in your backyard – and make it yours.
 You don’t need to travel abroad.
-What you do need to do, however, is tell a story better than anyone else can, using your own unique perspective.
+What you do need to do, however, is telling a story better than anyone else can, using your own unique perspective.
 If you find your own story and show complete and utter dedication, then you will find a way to carve out a career.

 One percent of my job is about taking photos.